 Raccoons In The Attic

-The most typical damage caused by raccoons in the attic is burrowing insulation and scattering droppings everywhere.
-Raccoons also inflict a more hazardous damage by tearing through electric wiring, which causes a fire hazard.
+Having raccoons living in your attic is a common issue that many homeowners face.
+While there are health concerns associated with raccoon infestations, the damage they cause is often the most expensive factor.
+The typical damage caused by raccoons in the attic includes burrowing through insulation and leaving droppings everywhere.
+However, the more hazardous damage is caused by them tearing through electric wiring, which can create a fire hazard.

 Raccoons In The Chimney

-Professional raccoon removal companies will utilize a specially made chimney-trap to capture raccoons in a chimney.
-Raccoons can also be smoked out by starting a small fire, then caught with a snare pole at the top.
-After the raccoons are gone, a galvanized steel chimney cap should be installed to keep raccoons out long-term.
+Professional raccoon removal companies have specially made chimney traps to capture raccoons inside the chimney.
+Alternatively, the raccoons can be smoked out by starting a small fire and then caught with a snare pole at the top.
+Once the raccoons are gone, it’s essential to install a galvanized steel chimney cap to keep them out long-term.

 COMMON DAMAGE DONE BY RACCOONS